Zidane paying the penalty for Madrid failure to rejuvenate deteriorating squad | Goal.com

 A foul night was made worse for Madrid when Benzema went off, rubbing the inside of his thigh.
 Mariano Diaz replaced him, a player Zidane rarely finds a use for, showing how thin this Madrid squad is.

-The coronavirus pandemic certainly affected the club’s spending, or lack of it, with Martin Odegaard’s return from loan effectively Madrid’s big ‘signing’.
+The coronavirus pandemic certainly affected the club’s spending, or lack of it, with Martin Odegaard’s return from loan effectively Madrid’s big ‘signing’ this summer.
 The Norwegian will not be enough.

 Madrid won the double in 2017 on the strength of their B-side, with James, Isco and Alvaro Morata essential for Zidane.
 Now when the coach rotates, things fall to pieces.